arsibux/react-app/README.md

 ## Change Log

 - 2020-08-29
-  -Installation of react-application via npx
+  - Installation of react-application via npx
+  - Documentatio with images
+- 2020-08-31
+  - Components, routes and hook documentation.